Application deployment

 After a few minutes the deployment will complete.

-Verify the function has been deployed by selecting Resources from the Azure Portal.
+We then select Resources from the Azure Portal.
 You will see both an App Service Plan and an App Service, which is the Azure Function.

 Click on the function.
 Select Overview.